It’s time you realized that you have something in you more powerful and miraculous than the things that affect you and make you dance like a puppet.”

 It is not by a grand gesture or a boxed program, rather each and every educator doing something to make their school, our field, a better place.
 I do not have the answer, only you do.
 The good guys in education.
 What that means to you is not a question I can answer.
 What I can do is offer some thoughts that can get your juices flowing.

 Make your school special at something

 There is always someone behind greatness.
 What can you lead that is special, unique that taps into your strengths and the strengths of others?
-Do you want to build the best marching band in the state, have the most amazing charity event, start a robotics team, student business, student blog?
+Do you want to build the best marching band in the state, have the most, start a , student business, student blog?
 Do you want to use social media to transform your classroom?
 Do you want to make a school garden, do you want to design an amazing logo that beautifies your school?
 It does not matter what it is, or what your title is.
 You can do something amazing that helps you, your students, and make your school stand out.

 Make it a goal to make everyone’s day better

 Some people are cranky, some people are negative, some people snap when they throw their back out.
 What can you do to brighten their day?
 Nobody wants to be negative, nobody wants to be miserable, but some people just can’t help it.
 When we realize it is not about us, when we “walk a mile in their shoes” we start to understand we can contribute to the problem or make it better.
 A compliment, a smile, a cup of coffee are sometimes all it takes.
 When you leave at the end of each day ask yourself, “did I make a difference with the people I interacted with today?”
 “Did they have a better day or a worse day because I was around?”